-• The acquisition of Spectrum Metals Limited (Penny Gold Hill Project) which was completed in June 2020 (see Note 20) which resulted in an increase in exploration & evaluation assets (Note 10).
+• The acquisition of Spectrum Metals Limited (Penny Gold Hill Project) which was completed in June 2020 (see Note 20) which resulted in an increase in exploration and evaluation assets (Note 10).

-For a detailed discussion about the group's performance and financial position please refer to our operating and financial review on pages 4 to 13.
+For a detailed discussion about the group's performance and financial position please refer to our operating and financial review on pages 12 to 23 and 62 to 65.